What you see: The top of the carrot root, just before the leaves, is green.

 What it is: The carrot was likely exposed to the sun, causing chlorophyll to develop and color the flesh green.

-I turn red when I get a sunburn, but I learned today that carrots turn green...and remain mostly edible!
+I turn red when I get a sunburn, but I learned today that carrots turn green…and remain mostly edible!
 Yep, this is called “sunburning” and happens, obviously enough, when the root is exposed to the sun and develops chlorophyll.
-This isn’t a serious issue, and UN agriculture guidelines even allow for some green tops in produce they consider to be “good quality” (but not "superior quality").
+This isn’t a serious issue, and UN agriculture guidelines even allow for some green tops in produce they consider to be “good quality” (but not “superior quality”).
 If you’re having this issue with carrots you’re growing yourself, simply making sure the dirt covers the top should do the trick.
-As for eating, the green tops aren't supposed to taste very good, so just cut them off and proceed as usual with the rest of the carrot.
+As for eating, the green tops may not taste as good.
+They could be bitter.
+Sample a bit and determine if you’d like to lop off the green area or just include the whole carrot in your dish.

 If you’re thinking to yourself, but green potatoes can be poisonous, so isn’t it possible that carrots, which, like potatoes, are roots, are poisonous when they turn green?
 It’s a good question, but the answer is no. In both cases, the green comes from harmless chlorophyll, but in potatoes, that harmless chlorophyll develops alongside something much more sinister—a substance called solanine, which can cause diarrhea, vomiting and even mess with the central nervous system.
 But, fortunately for Bugs Bunny and the rest of us, green in carrots does not signal solanine.